KeremAR/DevOps-Cheat/CLOUD/AWS/Aws.md

 | **Storage Optimized** (I, D) | Big data analytics, data warehousing, large NoSQL databases. | Optimized for high, sequential read/write access to very large datasets on local storage.               |
 -   **Burstable Instances (T-family):** These instances provide a baseline level of CPU performance with the ability to "burst" to a higher level when needed.
 They accumulate **CPU credits** when idle and use them during bursts.
 Cost-effective for workloads with occasional traffic spikes.

-### 💰 4.
-EC2 Pricing Models
+### 💾 4.
+Storage
--   **On-Demand:** Pay for compute capacity by the hour or second with no long-term commitments.
-Ideal for applications with short-term, spiky, or unpredictable workloads.
--   **Reserved Instances (RIs):** Provides a significant discount (up to 72%) compared to On-Demand pricing in exchange for a 1- or 3-year commitment.
--   **Savings Plans:** A flexible pricing model offering lower prices in exchange for a commitment to a consistent amount of usage (measured in $/hour) for a 1- or 3-year term.
-More flexible than RIs.
--   **Spot Instances:** Request spare EC2 computing capacity for up to 90% off the On-Demand price.
-AWS can reclaim the instance with a 2-minute warning.
-Ideal for fault-tolerant, flexible workloads like batch jobs or data analysis.
--   **Dedicated Hosts:** A physical server with EC2 instance capacity fully dedicated for your use.
-Helps you address compliance requirements and use existing server-bound software licenses.
+-   **Instance Store:** Temporary, block-level storage physically attached to the host computer.
+Data is **lost** if the instance is stopped or terminated.
+-   **EBS (Elastic Block Store):** A persistent, network-attached block storage volume.
+    -   **Persistence:** Data **persists** independently of the instance's lifecycle.
+Think of it as a "virtual hard drive."
+    -   **EBS Volume Types:**
+        -   **General Purpose (gp2/gp3):** Balanced price/performance for a wide variety of workloads (boot volumes, web servers). `gp3` is the latest generation, offering better performance and cost.
+        -   **Provisioned IOPS (io1/io2):** High-performance SSDs for mission-critical, I/O-intensive databases.
+You specify the IOPS rate you need.
+        -   **Throughput Optimized (st1):** Low-cost HDD for frequently accessed, throughput-intensive workloads (Big Data).
+        -   **Cold HDD (sc1):** Lowest-cost HDD for less frequently accessed data.
+    -   **Sizing & Multi-Attach:** You can increase an EBS volume's size, but you **cannot decrease it**.
+A specific feature (`EBS Multi-Attach`) for `io1/io2` volumes allows a single volume to be attached to multiple instances in the same AZ.
+-   **EBS Snapshot:** A point-in-time backup of an **EBS volume**.
+It's used for backup/disaster recovery or to create a new EBS volume.
+It only contains the data from a single volume.

 ### 🔒 5.
-Launching & Connecting
+Security & Access
--   **Launch Process:**
+-   **Security Groups:**
-    1.  **Choose AMI:** Select the OS template.
-    2.  **Choose Instance Type:** Select the hardware size.
-    3.  **Configure Network:** Assign to a VPC and subnet.
-Define Security Group rules.
-    4.  **Add Storage:** Configure EBS volumes.
-    5.  **Select Key Pair:** Choose the key pair for secure access.
--   **Security Groups:** Act as a virtual firewall for your instances to control inbound and outbound traffic.
+    -   Act as a virtual firewall for your instances to control inbound and outbound traffic.
 They are **stateful** (if you allow inbound traffic, the corresponding outbound traffic is automatically allowed).
+    -   The best practice is to follow the principle of least privilege: only open the ports you need (e.g., 80/443 for web servers) to specific source IPs.
+Never open SSH (22) or RDP (3389) to the world (`0.0.0.0/0`).
+-   **IAM Roles vs. Security Groups:** A common point of confusion.
+    -   **IAM Role:** Answers **"What can this EC2 instance do?"**.
+It grants the instance permissions to call AWS APIs (e.g., allow it to read/write to an S3 bucket).
+    -   **Security Group:** Answers **"Who can talk to this EC2 instance?"**.
+It's a firewall that controls inbound/outbound network traffic to the instance (e.g., allow inbound HTTPS traffic from the internet).
+-   **Key Pair:**
+    -   A set of security credentials used to prove your identity when connecting to an instance.
+It consists of a **public key** (stored by AWS on the instance) and a **private key** (which you store securely).
+It's a more secure alternative to passwords.
 -   **Connecting to an Instance:**
     -   **Linux:** Use SSH with your private key (`ssh -i key.pem ec2-user@public-ip`).
     -   **Windows:** Use RDP with your private key to retrieve the administrator password.

-### 🚀 7.
-Scalability & High Availability
+### 🔄 6.
+Instance Lifecycle
+-   **Key States:** `pending`, `running`, `stopping`, `stopped`, `shutting-down`, and `terminated`.
+-   **Reboot:** Similar to rebooting a physical computer.
+The instance stays on the same physical host, and its Public IP, Private IP, and EBS volumes remain attached.
+-   **Stop/Start:** The instance is shut down and can be moved to a different physical host upon start.
+The **Public IP address is lost** (unless it's an Elastic IP).
+EBS volumes remain attached, but data on temporary **Instance Store volumes is lost**.

+---

+## Part 2: Automating a Single Instance

+*This section explains how to automate the configuration of an instance when it first launches.*

+### 📜 1.
+User Data
+-   A script that runs **automatically** the very first time an instance starts.
+-   It's used to perform initial configuration tasks, such as installing software, running updates, or downloading files.
+-   This is the fundamental method for automating instance setup (bootstrapping).

+### 🏷️ 2.
+Instance Metadata Service
+-   A service available on every EC2 instance at a special, non-routable IP address: `http://169.254.169.254/`.
+-   It allows code running inside the instance to find out details about itself, such as its own instance ID, public IP, AZ, or IAM role.
+-   This is crucial for User Data scripts that need to be self-aware to configure applications correctly.

+---

+## Part 3: Scaling and High Availability

+*This section covers the services and concepts used to run and manage applications across multiple EC2 instances for reliability and performance.*

-- **Horizontal Scaling (Scaling Out):** Adding more instances to handle increased load.
-This is the primary way to scale on the cloud.
+-   **Horizontal Scaling (Scaling Out):** The primary way to scale on the cloud.
+It means adding more instances to handle increased load.
-- **Vertical Scaling (Scaling Up):** Increasing the size of a single instance (e.g., from `t2.micro` to `m5.large`).
+-   **Vertical Scaling (Scaling Up):** Increasing the size and power of a single instance (e.g., from `t2.micro` to `m5.large`).
 Use this when an application cannot be distributed across multiple instances.

+### 📋 1.
+Launch Templates
+-   A configuration template that specifies all the parameters needed to launch an instance: AMI ID, instance type, key pair, security groups, **User Data**, and more.
+-   It simplifies and standardizes the launch process, especially for Auto Scaling.
+-   **AMI vs. Snapshot vs. Launch Template:**
+    -   **AMI:** A template for the **root volume** (OS, software).
+Used to launch a new instance.
+    -   **Snapshot:** A backup of an **EBS volume**.
+Used for backup or to create a new volume.
+    -   **Launch Template:** A template of **launch parameters**.
+Does not contain data but tells AWS *how* to launch an instance, including which AMI to use.

-#### EC2 Auto Scaling
+### ⚙️ 2.
+EC2 Auto Scaling
-- **Purpose:** Automatically adjusts the number of EC2 instances in a group to meet current demand.
+-   **Purpose:** Automatically adjusts the number of EC2 instances in a group to meet current demand and to maintain a desired number of running instances.
 -   **Components:**
-    - **Launch Template/Configuration:** Defines what to launch (AMI, instance type, key pair, security groups). **Launch Templates are newer and recommended.**
+    -   **Launch Template/Configuration:** Defines **what** to launch. **Launch Templates are newer and recommended.**
-    - **Auto Scaling Group (ASG):** Defines where to launch (VPC, subnets) and sets the boundaries (`Min`, `Max`, `Desired` capacity).
+    -   **Auto Scaling Group (ASG):** Defines **where** to launch (VPC, subnets) and sets the boundaries (`Min`, `Max`, `Desired` capacity).
 It spans multiple AZs for high availability.
-    - **Scaling Policy:** Defines when to scale.
+    -   **Scaling Policy:** Defines **when** to scale (e.g., based on CPU utilization, a schedule, etc.).
-        - **Target Tracking:** The most common and easiest.
-"Keep average CPU utilization at 50%."
-The ASG handles the rest.
-        - **Step/Simple Scaling:** Scale based on a CloudWatch alarm (e.g., "if CPU > 70% for 5 mins, add 2 instances").
-        - **Scheduled Scaling:** Scale at predictable times (e.g., "increase capacity every weekday at 9 AM").

-#### Elastic Load Balancing (ELB)
+### ⚖️ 3.
+Elastic Load Balancing (ELB)
 -   **Purpose:** Automatically distributes incoming application traffic across multiple targets, such as EC2 instances, in multiple Availability Zones.
 This increases availability and fault tolerance.

+> **Architectural Note: Multi-Tier Architectures**
+> Modern cloud applications are often designed in a multi-tier structure instead of on a single server.
+The primary goal is to increase high availability, scalability, and security.
+>
+> *   **Web Tier:** This is the user-facing tier managed by an Application Load Balancer (ALB).
+The ALB intelligently distributes incoming HTTP requests to the relevant web servers based on paths like `/customers` or `/orders`.
+> *   **Application/Backend Tier:** This tier runs behind the web tier and can be managed by a Network Load Balancer (NLB).
+It contains the business logic servers.
+The NLB forwards raw TCP/UDP requests from the web servers to these backend services at the highest speed.
+>
+> This layered structure prevents an issue in one tier from affecting others and allows each tier to be scaled independently.

-- **Key Components:**
+-   **Key ELB Components:**
-    - **Listener:** Checks for connection requests from clients, using a configured protocol and port (e.g., HTTPS on port 443).
+    -   **Listener:** Checks for connection requests from clients, using a configured protocol and port.
     -   **Rule:** A listener rule determines how to route requests to a target group.
-It consists of a **condition** (e.g., path is `/api/*`) and a **priority**.
-    - **Target Group:** A group of targets (EC2 instances, Lambda functions, IP addresses) that receive traffic from the load balancer.
+    -   **Target Group:** A group of targets (EC2 instances, Lambda functions, etc.) that receive traffic.
 The ELB performs **health checks** on targets and only sends traffic to healthy ones.

 -   **Types of Load Balancers:**

 | Feature           | Application Load Balancer (ALB)                                   | Network Load Balancer (NLB)                                     | Gateway Load Balancer (GWLB)                               |
 | ----------------- | ----------------------------------------------------------------- | --------------------------------------------------------------- | ---------------------------------------------------------- |